PROTECTIVE EQUIPMENT (PPE) REGULATION

-The current PPE Directive focuses on manufacturer’s compliance, whereas the new Regulations will be effective over the whole supply chain.
+The current PPE Directive focuses on the manufacturer’s compliance, whereas the new Regulations will be effective over the whole supply chain.

-Any procurement professional organising PPE within your organisation, should note that EC type examination certificates issued under the existing Personal Protective Equipment Regulations, based on EC Directive 89/686/ EEC, will remain valid until 21st April 2023, unless they expire before that date.
+Any procurement professional organising PPE within your organisation should note that EC type-examination certificates issued under the existing Personal Protective Equipment Regulations, based on EC Directive 89/686/ EEC, will remain valid until 21st April 2023, unless they expire before that date.
 However, EC type certificates to the old Directive can only be issued up until April 2019.

 Your PPE supplier should be preparing to get items tested in accordance with the new Regulation requirements.
-It is also important to note that all Category III PPE requires on-going surveillance through testing and/or factory auditing, to ensure consistency of manufacturing quality, and compliance with the relevant product standards.
+It is also important to note that all Category III PPE requires on-going surveillance through testing and/or factory auditing, to ensure consistency of manufacturing quality and compliance with the relevant product standards

 You need to identify which items of PPE you have, and what standards they have been tested to.
 Being aware of what is different, will allow you to be better informed of what you are looking for in the PPE that you purchase in future.